OliviaLatiuk/OliviaLatiuk/README.md

 ## 📫 How to Connect with Us

 We welcome your inquiries, collaboration proposals, and support requests.
 Don't hesitate to reach out to us at guardianharborteam@gmail.com.
-Your messages are important to us, and we look forward to hearing from you for inquiries, collaboration, or support!
+Your messages are important to us, and we look forward to hearing from you!